dojo/docs/dijit/Tree.rst

     </div>

-Behind the scenes
+Behind the Scenes
 -----------------
 What happens when a user moves an item from one position in a tree to another?
 It's actually quite complicated...

-1. The Tree widget does not change it's display at all.
+1. The Tree widget does not change its display at all.
 Rather, it notifies the model of the paste operation.
 2. The model updates the store.
 3. The store notifies the model that the data has been changed.
 4. The model notifies the tree of the change (presumably the children list of nodeA is one shorter, and the children list of nodeB has a new entry)
-5. The Tree updates it's display.
+5. The Tree updates its display.

 In this way, the Tree, Model, and data store are always in sync.